vjprkash/dataportfolio/README.md

+Dashboards presented below are interactive in nature, please feel free to interact with them. :)

 # Sample HR Dashboard

 The following dashboard is prepared from a sample dataset consisting of HR data & is aimed at finding patterns of attrition in the company's workforce as seen with different parameters.
 (Dataset courtesy goes to https://drive.google.com/drive/folders/18mQalCEyZypeV8TJeP3SME_R6qsCS2Og.)